 - Reaching & grasping for toys helps give motor skills a boost

 - Comes with two linkable toys – clacker keys and a flower teether

-Why This Sh!t Worked For Us:
+Why This Sh!t Worked For Us (Mostly):

 NOTE: Janet Landsbury, author of Elevating Child Care: A Guide to Respectful Parenting, discourages sitting infants up prematurely (even for quick photo shoots) in order to enable natural gross motor development.
 I don’t have the educational background or professional expertise to rebut Landsbury’s argument in “Chapter 9: Sitting Babies Up,” but Sydney’s temperament prevented us from propping or positioning her in a confined space regardless.
 I did try to apply Landsbury’s diverse advice in various aspects of childrearing when it aligned with our lifestyle, and I believed it prudent to agree that devices, like this chair, are not intended for early-infant or extended use.